Eqbal Ahmad: Legacy of Resistance

 2 CDs

-Noam Chomsky is joined by Pakistani journalist and filmmaker Beena Sarwar, scholars Margaret Cerullo, Emran Qureshi, and Stuart Schaar, in a celebration of the great Pakistani activist/thinker Eqbal Ahmad and the publication of The Selected Writings of Eqbal Ahmad.
+Noam Chomsky, legendary MIT professor and among the world’s leading intellectuals, is joined by Pakistani journalist and filmmaker Beena Sarwar, scholars Margaret Cerullo, Emran Qureshi, and Stuart Schaar, in a celebration of the great Pakistani activist/thinker Eqbal Ahmad and the publication of The Selected Writings of Eqbal Ahmad.
 Ahmad, a charismatic and brilliant strategist, died in Islamabad in 1999.
 He was called by his close friend Edward Said, “the shrewdest and most original anti-imperialist analyst of the postwar world.”
 Chomsky opens the event with a great talk on the Middle East.
-A panel discussion follows on Ahmad’s work and its significance with particular focus on Palestine, Lebanon, Iran and Pakistan.
+A panel discussion follows on Ahmad’s work and its significance with a particular focus on Palestine, Lebanon, Iran and Pakistan.

 Moderated by Jack Trumpbour of the Harvard Trade Union Program.

-Recorded at the Harvard Law School as part of its Labor and Worklife Program.
+Recorded at Ames Hall, Harvard Law School as part of its Labor and Worklife Program.

 Speaker